 - CAPMT Connect, e-journal, Fall 2022: "Sight Reading for the Contemporary Pianist" link here.

-- Montecito Festival: Score Analysis for Efficient Sight Reading
+- Montecito International Music Festival lecture: Score Analysis for Efficient Sight Reading